brianlove/gtfs-timetables/README.md

 ## Installation and operation

 1. Clone the repository
-    ```
+    ```bash
     $ git clone git@github.com:brianlove/gtfs-timetables.git
     $ cd gtfs-timetables
     ```

 2. Download a GTFS dataset, such as Amtrak's feed from 6 October 2021: https://transitfeeds.com/p/amtrak/1136/20211006.
 Unzip the data into the `data/` directory
-    ```
+    ```bash
     $ mkdir data
     $ unzip gtfs.zip -d data/
     ```

-3. Start the containers via Docker Compose:
+3. Create `database.env` file in the root directory to configure the database username and password:
     ```
+    POSTGRES_PASSWORD=password
+    POSTGRES_USER=timetable
+    ```

+4. Start the containers via Docker Compose:
+    ```bash
     $ docker-compose up --build
     ```

-4. Build and run the ingest container to populate the database with the provided data:
+5. Build and run the ingest container to populate the database with the provided data:
     ```bash
     $ cd ingest/